apereo/cas/docs/cas-server-documentation/services/Configuring-Service-AuthN-Policy.md

 }
 ```

-The `tryAll` flag will ensure that the the total number of collected credentials in the current authentication transaction
+The `tryAll` flag will ensure that the total number of collected credentials in the current authentication transaction
 matches the sum of all authentication successes and failures.

 ### Excluded